pierre-rouleau/usrhome/readme.rst

 required and some logic is the same for both shells.
 The following diagram shows all files currently used in the USRHOME system to support both shells.

+USRHOME is built on the principle that shell configuration logic is provided by **two** sets of files:

+- the files provided by the USRHOME repository, and
+- the files provided by another, user-provided, repository: the **usrcfg** repository.

+The files provided by USRHOME provides the basic infra-structure logic and some commands that will be available in the shells.
+The content of the files are not meant to be modified by the users (unless someone wants to change or add a feature to USRHOME).

+The user-specific logic is stored in the files stored in the **usrcfg** directory tree.

+Since the reason for the USRHOME project is to ease the shell configuration setup and distribution of many computers or Virtual Machines without *having* to use containers, the **usrcfg** directory tree should also be a VCS repository controlled by the user (and kept private).
+It then becomes possible to keep an history of the shell configuration of multiple computers inside these 2 repositories and it becomes easy to set computers by cloning or updating the two repositories inside these computers.

+The **usrcfg** stores logic that is common to all the users system in the files located in its root directory.
+The logic that is specific to each computer must be stored inside a sub-directory of the **usrcfg/node** directory.

+The following diagram shows which configuration file is sourced when the Bash and Z shell start as a login or as a sub-shell.

 .. figure:: res/zsh-bash-startup-01.png

 Activate Tracing of the Sourcing of the Shell Configuration Files